lilyball/Tomorrowland/README.md

 callback, but if you don't specify it then it defaults to `.auto`, which means the main thread if the callback is registered from the main thread, otherwise the dispatch queue with QoS `.default`.

 When you register a callback, the method also returns a `Promise`.
-In most cases it's a new `Promise` whose value is affected by the callback, and in some cases it's the same `Promise` you just had, being returned again to make chaining convenient.
-For example, the `then` callback returns a value which is used to fulfill the promise returned from `then`.
-However, `catch` just returns the original `Promise`, so you can call `always` on it.
+All callback registration methods return a new `Promise` even if the callback doesn't affect the value of the promise.
+The reason for this is so chained callbacks always guarantee that the previous callback finished executing before the new one starts, even when using concurrent contexts (e.g. `.utility`).

 Most callback registration methods also have versions that allow you to return a `Promise` from your callback.
 In this event, the resulting `Promise` waits for the promise you returned to resolve before adopting its value.
 This allows for easy composition of promises.